seichter/d2relay/readme.md

 # D2Relay

 D2 Relay is a small tool to relay measurements of a Leica DISTO&trade; D2 device to the console.
-This tool is developed and tested only on Linux.
+This tool is **Linux only** due to its dependency on `python-gatt`.

 &copy; Copyrights 2021 Hartmut Seichter